evyatarluv/Intelligent-Robotic-Systems/README.md

 At the start of the `main` script I left the `import` commands for the MCL implementation and an example for using the `MCL` class.

-### Report

-The source code for the report can be found next to the required pdf file.

-### Inspect
+### Files Explanation

+1. `main.py` - Example of using the MCL class.

+1. `MCL_Report.ipynb` - Source code of the notebook

-The scripts for the inspection of the MCL I did in the report.
+1. `inspect_MCL.py` - The inspection's script I mentions in the report.
-In the report I show only the results and in the Inspect folder you can also see the script themself.

 Thanks!